Unpacking the Decision

 - Having more choices on group collab and focus spaces; each with different postures and all hybrid enabled

-- Working in a space with NO red-list materials and tons of daylight
+- Working in a spaced designed with no red-list materials and tons of daylight

 - Workshopping and co-creating with clients in our optimized HATCH space